Military Competition (MILCOMP)

 The event is organized as part of the annual Summer Congress.
 The host nation and the Milcomp Committee stages a Military Competition (Milcomp).
 Milcomp is designed to test all of the key infantry skills.

 Milcomp has developed over recent years to include novice and female categories.
-Recently NCO’s where allowed to compete and from 2010 all ranks will be eligible for the competition.
+Recently NCO’s were allowed to compete and from 2010 all ranks will be eligible for the competition.
 These changes were introduced to better reflect an operational environment, the Permanent Regulations may be found at this link.

 CIOR Military Competition is a team competition in which each member of the team must complete the competition events together.
 The three-day competition consists of pistol and rifle shooting on the first day, obstacle course and utility swimming on the second day, and orienteering with additional tasks like range estimation, map reading and hand grenade throwing on the third day.
 Some of the highlights of the competition are detailed below.